-1) Thatcher Demko – If not for their goalie, this Canucks game is likely over in the second period.
+1) Thatcher Demko – If not for their goalie, this Vancouver Canucks game is likely over in the second period.

-The Canucks start the season and finish the road trip 3-2-and-1, exactly the record we predicted they would have back in early September.
+The Canucks started the season and finished the road trip 3-2-and-1, exactly the record we predicted they would have back in early September.
 Our little prognostications “Five (Too) Early Predictions for the Vancouver Canucks” are now 2-for-2 with four more to go.
 We won’t get the result of the next one until December, unless Conor Garland gets to 12 goals well before Christmas.
 After Saturday night he has three.

 Speaking of the water bug, here are the Canucks scoring leaders through six games: